dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 # Encryption format

-The encrypted payload (Provisioning Information) should be prefixed with a string defining the encryption algorithm and mode used.
+The encrypted payload (Provisioning Information) should be a data structure having the following key-value pairs:
-Encrypted format "type" tag is built into secure payload (refer to "payload" field in CreateMailbox Request Body), the resulting data example is below.
+"type", which defines the encryption algorithm and mode used and "data", which contains the HEX or BASE-64 encoded binary value of ciphertext.

-Currently proposed algorithm and mode:
+Currently proposed "type" includes the following algorithm and mode:
 - "AES128": AES symmetric encryption algorithm with key length 128 bit, in GCM mode with no padding.
 MailboxIdetifier value is used as IV to encrypt the content of corresponding mailbox.

 ~~~